-Italian Hot Chocolate is a thick decadent hot chocolate that is perfect for all chocolate lovers – it’s made from real chocolate after all!
-It’s similar to French Hot Chocolate, but the method is different.
-But one thing’s for sure, both are super delicious warming drinks perfect for the winter!
+Italian Hot Chocolate is a thick decadent hot chocolate made from real chocolate.
+It's similar to French Hot Chocolate, but the method is different.
+But one thing's for sure, both are super delicious warming drinks perfect for the winter!

 My hot chocolate recipe collection is growing fast and furiously thanks to the awesome Hot Chocolate Extravaganza that I’m running on my blog these days.
 Whether it’s this Three-Ingredient Creamy Homemade White Hot Chocolate, or this citrusy Orange Hot Chocolate that you first choose to make, I can guarantee you won’t be disappointed!

 Picture this: You're walking down a cobbled street in a small Italian town.
 It's dusk time, and the wind is cold and blustery.
 You look around for a place where you can get a hot cup of coffee, and come across a small cafe.
 You ask for coffee, but your Italian is poor and the barista keeps saying something like Cioccolata Calda, Cioccolata Calda.

 You have no idea what it is, but nod your head in agreement and hope it's something warm and comforting.
 After a few minutes he hands you a big, warm mug of liquid chocolate.
 At least that's what it looks like.

 And then you take a sip, and you die and go to chocolate heaven.

 Okay, you don't actually die and go to chocolate heaven.
 But that's how it feels as this magical liquid runs through your body and warms you to your very, very cold bones.

 You look at the barista, and give him the biggest smile ever, because this is the best thing you've ever tasted in your life.
 And I mean, ever.